bshirani/gocryptotrader/backtester/eventtypes/order/README.md

 # GoCryptoTrader Backtester: Order package

-This order package is part of the GoCryptoTrader codebase.

 ## Order package overview

 The Order Event Type is an event type raised after the portfolio manager has passed all its checks and wishes to make an order